Denomica/Denomica.OpenAI.Extensions/Denomica.OpenAI.Extensions/readme.md

 The main hihglights in the published versions are outlined below.

+### v1.0.0-beta.6

+- Changed `OpenAIConfigurationBuilder` to register services as singleton services instead of scoped services.

 ### v1.0.0-beta.5

 - Refactored the embedding aggregation logic into a service to enable you to customize aggregation logic.